darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 ## Intro: An Antidote for Infoxication

+Test2

+{% include note.html content="This is my note.
+All the content I type here is treated as a single paragraph." %}

 Test

 >  **DEDICATION**: This article is dedicated to my fellow companions at the Global SOC, *specilly to Drunken Admiral, Hulk Huggies and Kung-Fu Panda (you know who you are)* **;)**